Rush Limbaugh behind the golden EIB microphone, the EIB Southern Command meeting and surpassing all audience expectations on a daily basis.

 The point of this is not once again to poke fun at the incompetence of people in Washington passing mandates.

-Ethanol, by the way, is a uh is is a SOP to the agriculture industry and and the corn growers and uh in in various states, Iowa and Nebraska around the country.
+Ethanol, by the way, is a SOP to the agriculture industry and the corn growers in various states, Iowa, Nebraska around the country.

 But the issue is one of freedom.

-All of this, when when we deal with uh, you know, what kind of cars Obama is going to mandate General Motors make, or Congress mandate what kind of cars General Motors is going to make uh in order to get their bailout and so forth, or this ethanol business being forced on people.
+All of this, when we deal with what kind of cars Obama is going to mandate General Motors make, or Congress mandate what kind of cars General Motors is going to make in order to get their bailout and so forth, or this ethanol business being forced on people under a false premise, the man-made global warming.

 But even without the false premise, these kinds of things happen.